kimchi-project/kimchi/docs/README.md

 Known Issues
 ------------

-Kimchi is still experimental and should not be used in a production environment.
+1. Kimchi is still experimental and should not be used in a production environment.
+2. When you are using NFS as storage pool, check the nfs export path permission is configured as:
+    (1) export path need to be squashed as kvm gid and libvirt uid:
+        /my_export_path *(all_squash,anongid=<kvm-gid>, anonuid=<libvirt-uid>,rw,sync)
+        So that root user can create volume with right user/group.
+    (2) Chown of export path as libvirt user, group as kvm group, In order to make sure all mapped user can get into the mount point.

 Participating
 -------------